pingcap/docs-dm/en/manage-replication-tasks.md

 >
 > The differences between `pause-task` and `stop-task` are:
 >
-> - `pause-task` only pauses a replication task, and the task information is retained in the memory, so that you can query using `query-status`. `stop-task` terminates a replication task and removes all task related information from the memory.
+> - `pause-task` only pauses a migration task, and the task information is retained in the memory, so that you can query using `query-status`. `stop-task` terminates a migration task and removes all task related information from the memory.
 This means you cannot use `query-status` to query.
-Data and the corresponding `dm_meta` like "checkpoint" that have been replicated to the downstream are not affected.
+Data and the corresponding `dm_meta` like "checkpoint" that have been migrated to the downstream are not affected.
 >
-> - `pause-task` is generally used to pause the task for troubleshooting, while `stop-task` is used to permanently end a replication task, or co-work with `start-task` to update the configuration information.
+> - `pause-task` is generally used to pause the task for troubleshooting, while `stop-task` is used to permanently end a migration task, or co-work with `start-task` to update the configuration information.

 #### Command usage example